CleanCut-DevOps/user-interface/README.md

-# user-interface
-The application interface for users that will be booking services
+# Application interface for users